Unley, South Australia

 Unley is an inner-southern suburb of Adelaide, South Australia, within the City of Unley.
 The suburb is the home of the Sturt Football Club in the South Australian National Football League (SANFL).
 Unley neighbours Adelaide Park Lands, Fullarton, Hyde Park, Malvern, Parkside and Wayville.

 The boundaries of Unley are Greenhill Road (north), Unley Road, Maud Street and Windsor Street (east), Cremorne Street and Opey Avenue (south) and King William Road (west).

 Unley is the family name of the wife of Thomas Whistler, owner of land in Unley which was laid out around 1857.

 History

 Prior to British colonisation of South Australia, Unley was home to the Aboriginal nation known as the Kaurna, or Adelaide Plains tribe.
-Settlement by migrants began in the mid-19th century, with arrivals predominantly from United Kingdom of Great Britain and Ireland, and to a small extent German speaking lands.
+Settlement by colonists began in the mid-19th century, with arrivals predominantly from United Kingdom of Great Britain and Ireland, and to a small extent German speaking lands.
 At this time a small number of other ethnic groups also appeared.
 The land was cleared of native forest to farm sheep and cattle and to plant vineyards and orchards.

 Since then, it has developed into a commercial hub, just south of Adelaide's city centre.
 The suburb also has a significant Greek Australian population.

 Unley Post Office opened on 17 January 1850.

-The Glenelg tram line passes the northwest corner of the suburb and another line went along Unley Road until the 1960s.
+The Glenelg tram line passes the northwest corner of the suburb and another line went along Unley Road until the 1950s.